FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_community/group_deploy_case.md

 ![](../../../images/articles/group_deploy_case/5.png)

-Here's another question。It is the above-mentioned self-confidence is not tested, resulting in the wrong ip loss leading to consensus failure, this time is not echoed.。Just delete the following regular。Can see the log error, through the error to find the reason can not be consensus。
+Here's another question。It is the above-mentioned self-confidence is not tested, resulting in the wrong ip loss leading to consensus failure, this time is not echoed。Just delete the following regular。Can see the log error, through the error to find the reason can not be consensus。

 ---